Hendrix-CS/csci151/homework/garden.md

 * `public void water()` which will check each plot, and if it is a `SEED`, set it equal to a `PLANT`.

-* `public void harvest(int plotNum)` which tries to harvest a plant at the specified garden plot.
+* `public String harvest(int plotNum)` which tries to harvest a plant at the specified garden plot.
 If you find a `PLANT` there, set the space to `EMPTY` and return the type of plant grown in this garden.
 If there is a `SEED`,
 return the string `"Needs Water!"`.
 Otherwise return `"Nothing but Dirt..."`.